lbcb-sci/raven/README.md

 cmake -DCMAKE_BUILD_TYPE=Release .. && make
 ```

-which will create raven executable and unit tests.
+which will create raven executable and unit tests (running `make install` will install the executable to your system).
 Running the executable will display the following usage:

 ```bash
 usage: raven [options ...] <sequences>